Vaccine type |

 All children

-<14 years should have at least one dose of VV (and preferably two doses of VV), usually given as either VV or MMR-V at 18 months.
-Prior varicella infection is not a contraindication.
+<14 years should have at least one dose of VV (and preferably two doses of VV), usually given as either VV or MMR-V. Prior varicella infection is not a contraindication.
 If varicella containing vaccine is given

 <12 months of age, the dose should be repeated at 18 months.
-MMR-V is not recommended as the first dose of MMR containing vaccine in children <4 years, due to increased risk of fever/febrile convulsions, and is not recommended in those aged 14 years and older.
+MMR-V not recommended as the first dose of MMR containing vaccine in children <4 years, due to risk of fever/febrile convulsions, and is not recommended age 14 years and older.

 50 years and older* 1 or 2 doses** |